m13253/go-textwidth/README.md

 Go library to determine the required columns and rows for a Unicode string to display in a terminal

+## Features

+The key feature of this library is that it supports East Asian languages, where some characters may occupy 2 columns on a terminal.

 ## Usage

 ```go